SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/30-install-packages-on-the-fly-in-your-session.md

 **Choose your language:**

-# Python
+## Python

 Renku can build an environment based on a Python dependencies file for you (no knowledge of Docker required)!

 To get started, see [How to create an environment with custom packages installed](/docs/users/sessions/guides/create-environment-with-custom-packages-installed).

-# R
+## R {#r}

 **Add packages to your project dependencies**

 To add packages to your environment, add the packages to the dependencies file: `install.R`.

-To specify your project dependencies in `install.R`, write the R package install commands.
+To specify your project dependencies in `install.R`, write the R package installation commands.

 Note that the base R `install.packages` function can only install the latest version of a package on CRAN.
 To install a specific version, use `devtools::install_version`.
-If the package is not on CRAN and exists as a github repo, you can use `install_github` instead.
+If the package is not on CRAN and exists as a GitHub repo, you can use `install_github` instead.
 These two scenarios are shown in the example below.

 ```r
 devtools::install_version("ggplot2",